At a Glance

 - accept transfers from live agents to handle parts of an inbound or outbound call

 - handle sessions of other media types such as email and text messaging using SCC’s Text to Speech/ Speech Recognition features.

 Agent transfer to IVR system

-Agents can transfer calls to IVR mid-conversation to take some of the strain of repetitive tasks, or handle a particular process, for example:
+Call center agents can transfer calls to the IVR phone system mid-conversation to take some of the strain of repetitive tasks, or handle a particular process, for example:

 - to present mandatory terms of business and capture an ‘accept’ response

 - to take payment details for PCI compliance where sensitive customer information, e.g. account passwords, must not be revealed to the agent handling the call.

-On completion, IVR can then pass the call back to the original agent.
+On completion, the IVR application can then pass the call back to the original agent.

-IVR scripts are created using the drag-and-drop design tool within Softdial Scripter™.
+IVR scripting is designed using the drag-and-drop tool within Softdial Scripter™.
 To create a script, the user simply drags appropriate logic blocks, or ‘steps’, onto the design area and connects them together to form a flow.

-Below is an example IVR script, using a few standard steps from over 50 provided.
+Below is an IVR call center script example, using a few standard steps from over 50 provided.